MurderFromMars/HandheldStreamingServiceUtility/README.md

-# Handheld Streaming Service Utility
+h# Handheld Streaming Service Utility

 The Handheld Streaming Service Utility provides a simple interface for turning streaming platforms into Steam launchable web apps.
 It reads from the `data/links.index` file, presents the available services, and automatically registers your selections as non Steam shortcuts inside Steam.